The various features in LightBurn are accessed through the menus. The various features in each menu are listed and explained here.

 Allows you to edit a bitmap image in various ways, such as brightness, contrast, image processing mode, negative, etc.

-Opens a dialog box where you can trace the content of a bitmap image into vector graphics.
-(Read more here)
+Opens the image tracing tool where you can trace the content of a bitmap image into vector graphics.

 Apply Path to Text¶

 If you select a shape and a line of text, this command will attach the text to the shape, so the text follows the path.
+This allows you to make curved text.
 (Read more here)

 Apply Mask to Image¶